Phase Change Material in Glass-Coated Circular Chamber, ANSYS Fluent

 There are some free products to check the service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, and WhatsApp.

 PCM Project Description

-The present problem simulates the performance of phase change material in a circular chamber with a glass cover.
+The present problem simulates the performance of phase change material in a circular chamber with a glass cover by ANSYS Fluent software.
 This PCM is evenly distributed inside the chamber.
 Due to the fact that the nature of the PCMs of the present model is based on the phase change between solid and liquid phases, solidification and melting model has been used for the simulation.
 PCMs are materials with inorganic or organic compounds that are capable of absorbing and storing large amounts of latent thermal energy.

 Thermal energy storage in these materials is achieved during the phase change process (solid phase to liquid or vice versa); So that when the phase changes from solid to liquid, they absorb heat from the environment and when the phase changes from liquid to solid, they return the heat to the environment.
 Of course, latent heat in phase change materials is obtained from three modes of solid-solid, solid-liquid and solid-gas phase change; But since in the solid-gas state, a lot of heat or pressure is required and the solid-solid state is very slow, so most phase change materials are in the solid-liquid state.